LukasMeinschad/ir_peak_int/README.md

 # ir_peak_int

-Hello World

-Some tools for peak integration in python
+A python package containing multiple tools for the analysis of FT_IR spectra.